 Did you forget to thaw your meat for dinner?
 Instead of trying to thaw it awkwardly in the microwave, either thaw it under water in the sink or make something else.
 The heat in your microwave tends to be uneven, so microwaving frozen meat can lead to bits of it cooking while other bits are still frozen and you don’t want to mess around with your meat’s ‘doneness’ if you know what I mean.

 So it turns out the chemical that makes hot peppers taste all fiery in your mouth – capsaicin – can also get a little too fiery in the microwave.
 Not only will the fumes make your eyes burn, but the pepper itself could catch on fire.
 Yikes!

 You might be tempted to microwave last night’s rich and delicious pasta sauce or hearty stew, but thicker liquids might give you problems in the microwave.
 As they heat up, the molecules don’t move around fast enough resulting in air bubbles and tiny explosions that make the inside of your microwave look like a mini murder scene.

 In what world would anyone want to microwave grapes?
 I guess someone tried to once because grapes are now on the no-microwave list because, you guessed it… they explode when nuked.

 Have you ever microwaved something you shouldn’t have?
-Share your experience in the comments or on Twitter at @luvoinc.
-Be sure to subscribe to our newsletter, Plated, to unlock a $2 coupon to use on your next Luvo purchase.
+Share your experience in the comments and be sure to subscribe to our newsletter, Plated, for more tips and tricks!